 I haven't done garrisons yet, so I can't comment on what they offer but I hear that even though some players think of it like a chore, it still provides lots to do to many those who enjoy doing it.

-I'm not saying collecting and completing is the only factor for WoW's long-lasting popularity, but in my opinion it is the most important factor.
+I'm not saying collecting and completing are the only factors for WoW's long-lasting popularity, but in my opinion they are the most important factors.
 Things that I would like to list other than collecting and completing are:

 The huge fan base started with original Warcrafts, Starcraft and Diablo.
 I learned about Blizzard by Diablo 2, then played Starcraft, Warcraft 3, Diablo 3 etc. and finally landed on WoW.
 Blizzard as a game developer company has one of the largest fan bases in the world.
 Their fans either play most of their games or change between their games easily.

-Highly prominent lore figures such as Arthas, Thrall, Illidan, Sylvanas, Varian, Gul'dan, Jaina, so many of them.
+Highly prominent lore figures such as Arthas, Thrall, Illidan, Sylvanas, Varian, Gul'dan, Jaina, many more of them.

-Though some players prefer to use a totally different interface for aesthetic or usability purposes, the original user interface elements are beautiful and provide a pleasant experience when opened.
+Though some players prefer to use a totally different interface for aesthetic or usability purposes, the original user interface elements are beautiful and provide a pleasant experience when opened and viewed.

 You can practically change anything you want about the user interface, and I believe having that much customizability, and considering so many addons that make things a lot easier, make the game more enjoyable.